-You are required to present one solo dance work - a Cohesive Composition Solo.
+You are required to present two solo dance works-Skills-Based Solo followed by Cohesive Composition Solo

-The duration of the dance is between 2.5 and 5 minutes.
+The duration of each dance is between 2.5 and 5 minutes.
+The two dances will be performed approximately 45 minutes apart.

 You must provide the following document at your examination: